The ggalign

 offers several align_*

-functions that allow you to
+functions that allow for precise

-there are two primary align_*
+control over plot layouts.
+In addition, there are two primary functions

-functions for adding
+for adding plots:

 align_gg()